 Debilitating medical conditions:

-*Same Kind or Class means that qualified physicians have the right to exercise their medical judgement in recommending medical marijuana for patients that suffer from medical conditions considered to be debilitating and chronic.
+*Same Kind or Class means that qualified physicians have the right to exercise their medical judgment in recommending medical marijuana for patients that suffer from medical conditions considered to be debilitating and chronic.

 For example, the physicians at THC Physicians have the right to exercise their medical judgment in recommending medical marijuana for patients that suffer from medical conditions considered to be debilitating and chronic.
 For a comprehensive list of some of the more common conditions that would qualify a patient for the use of medical marijuana visit our page on Florida medical marijuana card qualifying medical conditions.